An overview of Rome’s airports

 Below is an overview of Rome’s two airports that should help you understand the differences between the two and choose which one to arrive at on your visit to Rome.
 Visit our dedicated Fiumicino Airport and Ciampino Airport pages for more detailed guides.

 Fiumicino Airport (FCO)

-Airside the airport provides a good assortment of opportunities for last minute shopping – Italian fashion brands and gourmet shops, leather goods, everything you’ve missed while concentrating on Rome’s art and culture.
-Pick where to stop for a bite carefully, quality ranges from medium to excellent, see Frescobaldi’s Wine Bar for the best end.
-A handful of eateries are open around the clock.
+Airside the airport provides a good assortment of opportunities for last-minute shopping – Italian fashion brands and gourmet shops, leather goods, and everything you’ve missed while concentrating on Rome’s art and culture.
+There are also plenty of eateries available, including the gourmet Eataly, but there are also fast-food options open around the clock.

 Ciampino Airport (CIA)

 Ciampino Airport is Rome’s secondary airport.
 It’s much smaller than the FCO airport and therefore has a more limited selection of services and facilities.
 What it lacks in comfort and options, however, it makes up for in simplicity and proximity to the city center.